TimVanMourik/Porcupine/docs/_documentation/nipype_2_dynamic_ports.md

 so for ports that are dynamically generated.
 To circumvent this exception, we added the option to manually add input and/or output-ports yourself!
-As should become clear from the figure below, it's as easy as selecting "Add port" button (located at the very bottom of each node in the node-editor), choosing the port's name, and indicating whether it will be an input, output, or both input/output port (as in the `IndentityInterface`):
+As should become clear from the figure below, it's as easy as selecting "Add port" button (located at the very bottom of each node in the node editor), choosing the port's name, and indicating whether it will be an input, output, or both input/output port (as in the `IndentityInterface`):